theupdateframework/pep-on-pypi-with-tuf/README.rst

 Maximum Security Model
 ======================

-The maximum security model uses offline keys for metadata belonging to every PyPI project.
+The maximum security model relies on developers signing their own projects and uploading signed metadata to PyPI.
+If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of claimed projects without access to the project's developer key.
+Figure 2 depicts the changes made to figure 1, namely that developer roles are now supported, and that three new targets roles exist: *claimed*, *recently-claimed*, and *unclaimed*.

 Cover claimed roles: